buehler/mse-project-thesis-1/sections/03_state_of_the_art.md

 # State of the Art, the Practice and Deficiencies

-This section gives an overview over the current state of the art, the practice, as well as the deficiencies to an optimal situation.
+This section gives an overview over the current state of the art, the practice, as well as the deficiencies to a desired situation.
-Furthermore this section states an assessment of the current practice and the solutions found.

 ## State of the Art

-In cloud environments, a problem which is well solved is the transmission of data from one point to another.
+In cloud environments, a problem that is solved is the transmission of data from one point to another.
 Kubernetes, for example, uses "Services" that provide a DNS name for a specified workload.
+For service meshes, additionally a sidecar is injected into the Pod that contains - in the case of "Istio" - an Envoy proxy to handle data transmission.

 In terms of authentication and authorization, there exist a variety of schemes that enable an application to authenticate and authorize their users.
 OpenID Connect (OIDC) (see {@sec:auth_oidc}) is a modern authentication